 Researchers made sure that the trials included adults from many types of backgrounds, races, ethnicities, and geographies.
 They worked closely with faith leaders, community groups, and health clinics across the United States to reach volunteers from different walks of life.

 Medical experts want to make sure the vaccines work safely and effectively for as many people as possible.
 People may respond differently to vaccines based on factors like age, gender, and health conditions — so it is important to have a diverse group of participants in clinical trials.

 COVID-19 has hit hard in the Black and Hispanic communities.
 Historically, these populations haven’t always been included in clinical research.
 With COVID-19 vaccines researchers made sure volunteers included people of color, as well as people over the age of 65 who are at higher risk of complications from the virus.

 - COVID-19 Vaccines While Pregnant or Breastfeeding (CDC)

-There is currently no evidence that any vaccines, including COVID-19 vaccines, cause fertility problems.
+After extensive clinical trials and close examination, there is no evidence that any vaccines, including COVID-19 vaccines, cause fertility problems.
 In August 2021, FDA granted full approval to the Pfizer vaccine (Comirnaty) and confirmed there is no scientific evidence to suggest that the vaccine could cause infertility.

-If you are trying to become pregnant now or want to get pregnant in the future, you may receive a COVID-19 vaccine when one is available to you.
-As with all vaccines, medical experts are studying COVID-19 vaccines carefully for side effects.
-They will report findings as they become available.
+If you are trying to become pregnant now or want to get pregnant in the future, you may safely receive a COVID-19 vaccine.

 Looking for a vaccine?
 Visit the Vaccine Finder to get up-to-date information on locations near you.